• Skip to primary navigation

 • Lemon Seedless lemons are great here, but you can also remove the seeds yourself.
 If you choose a Meyer lemon, this will provide a slightly sweeter flavor.
 I do not recommend lemon juice that comes from a container.

 • Fresh Ginger There is no need to peel your ginger (whew!)
-Just cut into slices and add to the water along with the cucumber, lemon, and jalapeño.
+Just slice the ginger and let it sit with the sliced lemon and cucumber to infuse the water with their flavor.

-• Water You can use regular, purified water here or try sparkling!
+• Water You can use regular, purified water here or try sparkling water!

 Variations

-• Switch up your citrus.
-Use limes, oranges, or even grapefruit.
+Switch up your citrus by using limes, oranges, or even grapefruit in this water.

 How to Store